JAEYOONSUNG/DNMB/README.md

 setx JAVA_HOME "C:\Program Files\Java\jdk[version]"

 # Update the system PATH to include the bin directory of the JDK.
-# %JAVA_HOME%\bin points to the JDK's bin folder where executables like java.exe are located.
 setx PATH "%JAVA_HOME%\bin;%path%"

 # Check the installed Java version to confirm that the correct version is being used.